vefunder/protocol-research-review/articles/Archimedes/Asset Risk Assessment - lvUSD.md

 1. Does the project's viability depend on additional incentives?

-The protocol refrains from using CRV rewards based on their communication in the protocol docs as of writing the report.
+The protocol refrains from using CRV rewards as of the publishing of this report.
 Incentives in the form of their native ARCH token is a fundamental component of the system design to incentivize LPs.

 2. If demand falls to 0 tomorrow, can all users be made whole?

 Depends.
-If the underlying assets (3CRV) are stable and pegged, and the underlying yield-earning strategies are performing as intended (OUSD has not lost peg), users can be made whole.
+If the underlying assets (3CRV) are stable and pegged, and the underlying strategies are performing as intended (OUSD has not lost peg), users can be made whole.
 In ordinary circumstances, reduced demand for lvUSD incentivizes borrowers to repay their debt at a discount.

 Security Factors